Riley-Py/UWaterloo-Work/The Reconstructive Nature of Memory.md

 - Memory largely uses world knowledge and *schemata* (frameworks for organizing information), told by Bartlett
-- Bartlett used *serial reproduction* (having to recall the stories on more than one ocassion)
+- Bartlett used *serial reproduction* (having to recall the stories on more than one occasion) and was info was remembered and what was disremembered
+-